Adelaide Racing Club: History

 Around the same time, Bennett, Blackler, Ferry and Peel secured, with a right to enclose 15 acres and charge admission, the lease of the Old Course, and several successful events were held there in each of the following three years.

-In October 1879 a meeting held to formalize a Club decided to adopt a modified version of Victorian Racing Club rules; the committee to consist of the four lessees plus three elected members: G. Church, Henry Hughes, and W. F. Stock were proposed and elected unanimously.
+In October 1879 a meeting held to formalize a Club decided to adopt a modified version of Victorian Racing Club rules; the committee to consist of the four lessees plus three elected members: George Church, Henry Hughes, and W. F. Stock were proposed and elected unanimously.
 C. J. Coates, a tireless worker for the sport, was absent through illness.

-(Charles James Coates (6 January 1820 – 9 October 1889), a longtime secretary of the Royal Agricultural and Horticultural Society and outgoing secretary of the S.A.J.C. has been cited as a prime mover.)

 In 1879 a 21-year lease on the "Old Adelaide Racecourse" in the East Parklands was secured from the Adelaide City Council on behalf of the Club, at peppercorn rental but with substantial obligations to effect improvements, by Bennett, Blackler, Ferry and Peel.

 In late 1879 use of a totalizator on South Australian racecourses was made legal, (or more precisely exempt from provisions of the Gaming Act of 1875) and Seth Ferry purchased at the cost of £300 a "box tote", which he leased to the Club at some profit to himself.

 Between 1880 and April 1882 three of the lessees dropped out for various reasons, leaving only Blackler and Ferry.

 As a result of the General Meeting of 17 September 1881, William Gordon was appointed secretary.
-Stewards elected were: H. C. Downer, M.P., W. Cavanagh, P. B. Coglin, R. Ingleby, Q.C., W. F. Stock, H. J. Morris, E. G. Blackmore, John Pile, H. Hughes, J. Bennett, William Blackler, Seth Ferry, Dr. Cawley, W. E. Ford.
+Stewards elected were: H. E. Downer, M.P., W. Cavanagh, P. B. Coglin, R. Ingleby, Q.C., W. F. Stock, H. J. Morris, E. G. Blackmore, John Pile, H. Hughes, J. Bennett, William Blackler, Seth Ferry, Dr. Cawley, W. E. Ford.
 J. Cowan, and R. T. Moore; judges: William Blackler and J. Cowan; starter: Seth Ferry; race secretaries, John Harvey and W. Gordon.